 - Increasing the complexity and depth of content to fit students’ learning needs

-- Identifying gifted learners to provide them appropriately challenging instruction and programming which meets these students’ unique academic and social/emotional needs through services and extensions not offered in core academic programming.
+- Identifying advanced learners to provide them appropriately challenging instruction and programming which meets these students’ unique academic and social/emotional needs through enrichments and extensions not offered in core academic programming.

 - Supporting students in achieving academic success and believing they are capable of realizing their dreams.

-- Students in grades 4-7 who were not previously identified but are demonstrating outstanding abilities may be screened for gifted services.
+Students in grades 4-7 who were not previously identified but are demonstrating outstanding abilities are screened for advanced academic services.

 - Achievement data, including the Measures of Academic Progress (MAP) assessment, is reviewed annually and teacher input is given to determine students for further screening for advanced academic services using the Cognitive Ability Assessment (Cognitive Abilities Test/CogAT8).

 - Students in grades 4-7 may also be referred for further testing with the CogAT by a parent or guardian.